JuliaLangTW/JuliaZHTW.jl/docs/src/manual/arrays.md

 ## [Supported index types](@id man-supported-index-types)

 In the expression `A[I_1, I_2, ..., I_n]`, each `I_k` may be a scalar index, an
-array of scalar indices, or an object that represents an陣列of scalar indices and can be converted to such by [`to_indices`](@ref):
+array of scalar indices, or an object that represents an array of scalar indices and can be converted to such by [`to_indices`](@ref):

 1. A scalar index.
 By default this includes:
     * Non-boolean integers
     * [`CartesianIndex{N}`](@ref)s, which behave like an `N`-tuple of integers spanning multiple dimensions (see below for more details)
-2. An陣列of scalar indices.
+2. An array of scalar indices.
 This includes:
     * Vectors and multidimensional arrays of integers
     * Empty arrays like `[]`, which select no elements
     * Ranges like `a:c` or `a:b:c`, which select contiguous or strided subsections from `a` to `c` (inclusive)
-    * Any custom陣列of scalar indices that is a subtype of `AbstractArray`
+    * Any custom array of scalar indices that is a subtype of `AbstractArray`
     * Arrays of `CartesianIndex{N}` (see below for more details)
-3. An object that represents an陣列of scalar indices and can be converted to such by [`to_indices`](@ref).
+3. An object that represents an array of scalar indices and can be converted to such by [`to_indices`](@ref).
 By default this includes:
     * [`Colon()`](@ref) (`:`), which represents all indices within an entire dimension or across the entire array
     * Arrays of booleans, which select elements at their `true` indices (see below for more details)